zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

   - Median Household Income (REBCR Economy section)
   - Poverty (REBCR Economy section)

 ### Figures/Tables with Descriptions:

+*Green color indicates figure is completely replicated in output*

-- Figure 5.
-Workers who Commute by Walk, Bike, or Public Transit by Race and Ethnicity
+- <span style="color: green;">Figure 5.
+Workers who Commute by Walk, Bike, or Public Transit by Race and Ethnicity</span>
-- Figure 6.
-Householders without a Vehicle by Race and Ethnicity
+- <span style="color: green;">Figure 6.
+Householders without a Vehicle by Race and Ethnicity</span>
 - Figure 7.
 Workers’ Commute Times (Minutes) by Mode and Race and Ethnicity
 - Table 9.
 Transportation Mode Usage by Income Quintile in the SCAG Region (Source: 2017 NHTS, income quintiles calculated by SCAG) *NOT SURE IF WE CAN DO WITH ACS PUMS
 - Table 10.
 Transportation Mode Usage by Race and Ethnicity in the SCAG Region (Source: 2017 NHTS) *NOT SURE IF WE CAN DO WITH ACS PUMS
 - Figure 19.
 Renters and Homeowners Experiencing Housing Cost Burden by Race and Ethnicity
 - Figure 20.
 People Living in Households Without Kitchen and Plumbing Facilities by Race and Ethnicity
 - Figure 21.
 Households with Severe Overcrowding by Race and Ethnicity
-- Figure 22.
-Homeownership by Race and Ethnicity
+- <span style="color: green;">Figure 22.
+Homeownership by Race and Ethnicity</span>
 - Figure 28.
 People without Health Insurance by Race and Ethnicity
 - Figure 39.
 Median Hourly Wage by Race and Ethnicity
 - Figure 40.
 Unemployment by Race and Ethnicity